Top 20 most common emergency department diagnoses

 Rural patients are also more likely to be uninsured, further restricting the care they can access.
 However, even those with insurance may have difficulty finding covered providers within a reasonable distance of their homes, preventing them from seeking care outside their local ER.

 According to a 2019 study from the University of New Mexico, rural emergency department visits rose from 16.7 million to 28.4 million between 2005 and 2016—a difference of more than 70%.
-In the same time period, urban hospital visits grew by just under 19%.
+In the same period, urban hospital visits grew by just under 19%.

 Even in urban areas, emergency departments are often overcrowded, with some patients waiting upwards of two hours.
 In many cases, these extended wait times are due to patients seeking treatment for non-life-threatening issues (as seen in the table above) such as chronic pain, sprains, fractures, and other ailments better suited to urgent care centers.